Duct Leakage Test in Beachwood borough, NJ

 The most usual area for air leakage in ducts is at the joints.
 Ductwork includes various metal pieces pressed together using tight fittings and metal bands, but these connections are hardly ever airtight.

 Many energy auditors evaluate duct leakage by feeling around the duct system and using a small tool to check the size of joint gaps.
-If your duct system was not sealed with mastic and approved tape, there’s a high likelihood that air is leaking.
+If your duct system hasn’t been finished with mastic and approved tape, leaks are highly likely.

 What Is an Acceptable Amount of Duct Leakage per Energy Code?